 Self-care is an essential part of becoming your best self.
-The ancient wisdom of Ayurveda teaches us that nourishing our unique pattern of energies is the key to a balanced life.
+The ancient wisdom of Ayurveda teaches us that nourishing our unique energy pattern is the key to a balanced life.

-In order for self-care to be effective, it needs to be part of a daily routine.
-This brings radical change in body, mind, and consciousness.
-Routine helps to establish balance in one's constitution.
-It also regularizes a person's biological clock, aids digestion, absorption and assimilation, and generates self-esteem, discipline, peace, happiness, and longevity.
+In order for self-care to be effective, it needs to be part of your daily routine.
+This brings radical change to your body, mind, and consciousness.
+Routine helps to create balance in your own constitution.
+It also regularises a person’s biological clock, aids digestion, absorption and assimilation, and generates self-esteem, discipline, peace, happiness, and longevity.

 Sounds great, right?
 Here are some self-care practices you can add to your daily routine.

 Ayurvedic philosophy says that waking up an hour and half before sunrise helps you synchronize with the rhythm of sun, which is a time of pure consciousness.

 2. Morning meditation

 Because of this state of pure consciousness, Aryuveda teaches us that the morning is the best time to meditate.
 Meditation is beneficial no matter when you do it, but many say morning practice is particularly fruitful.
 After a night of rest, your mind is clear and ready for new day to come.

 3. Start your day off sweetly with hot water, ginger and honey

 According to Ayurveda, drinking hot water, ginger and honey first thing in the morning cleanses you from the inside by aiding digestion.
 Rituals’ Rose Wisdom tea with a dash of honey is a delicious cup of self-care.

 Feeling natural ground beneath you – be it dirt, sand or sea – connects us to our essential selves in a way that staring at computer screens and smartphones never can.